NUKIB/misp/docs/CUSTOMIZATION.md

 ## Add custom certificates

-This image uses by default TLS system certificates.
+This image uses by default system certificates for TLS.
 If you use custom certificate authority that is not trusted in base image, just copy that certificate in PEM format to `/etc/pki/ca-trust/source/anchors/` directory and run `update-ca-trust` command.